 - American Medical Association Bookstore - A comprehensive listing of the electronic and print publications from the American Medical Association.
 Materials include journals, books, and other electronic materials.
 Search the site by using broad subject categories, or perform a specific search using the provided search box.

 - Wolters Kluwer Law & Business - Information provider for attorneys, business professionals, and law students; covering both U.S. and international topics.

-- Health Administration Press - The publishing arm of the American College of Healthcare Executives.
-Their site contains a comprehensive listing of materials from Health Administration Press as well as discount opportunities and instructions for those interested in submitting materials for publication.
+- American College of Healthcare Executives - The publishing arm of the American College of Healthcare Executives.
+Site contains a comprehensive listing of materials from Health Administration Press as well as discount opportunities and instructions for those interested in submitting materials for publication.

 - Joint Commission Resources - Disseminates information regarding accreditation, standards development and compliance, good practices, and health care quality improvement.
 JCR is a subsidiary of The Joint Commission (formerly the Joint Commission on Accreditation of Healthcare Organizations - JCAHO).

 - American National Standards Institute - A private, non-profit organization (501(c)3) that administers and coordinates the U.S. voluntary standardization and conformity assessment system.

 - Centers for Medicare and Medicaid Services - Contains Conditions for Coverage (CfCs) and Conditions of Participation (CoPs) that health care organizations must meet to participate in the Medicare and Medicaid programs.
 These standards are used to improve quality and protect the health and safety of beneficiaries.
 Part of CMS.gov.